XGovFormBuilder/digital-form-builder/CONTRIBUTING.md

 ## Application Diagrams

-The generated diagrams are in SVG format and to better visualise them right click and open in a new tab (or drag the file to your browser), then you'll be able to zoom in and out as you want.
+The generated diagrams are in SVG format and to better visualise them just right-click and "view image" in a new tab (or drag the file to your browser), then you'll be able to zoom in and out as you want.

 ### Component Diagram